mrBogdan/Monopoly/docs/Monopoly/PRD/PRD.md

 28. School - Mono School - create a place where you can find courses, mentors and even opportunities to find a job
 29. Journey, Game triggers - service which is responsible to reward a user with items and boxes on some event
 30. Language support - MVP-1 Ua, Next En, etc
-31. Currency support - MVP-1 UAH, Next USD or EUR looking for Trump :D, Next cryptocurrencies
+31. Currency support - MVP-1 UAH, Next USD or EUR looking at Trump :D, Next cryptocurrencies
 32. To find solutions for different tasks, like math, programming, or simple business and optimization process tasks for increasing rent prize of your monopoly and you can do it when other players are doing their steps

 ## Entities